gemerden/anygraph/README.md

 ann.friends.add(bob)
 # ... create a network of friends

+# iterate tthrough the graph in depth first order
 for friend in Person.friends.iterate(bob):  # note we call friends on Person, not bob
     print(friend)